gyne/dynamics-365-unified-operations-public/articles/supply-chain/cost-management/inventory-costing-faq.md

 ### Are purchase order returns treated like other issues during the inventory close?

 Yes.
-A purchase order receipt is an issue that is settled to a receipt in the heuristic model that you select for the item.
+A purchase order return is an issue that is settled to a receipt in the heuristic model that you select for the item.
 If you're using a periodic costing model, you can use marking to override the heuristic cost.

 ### What happens to sales order returns during the inventory close?